2019: November 9-15 (7 places left) November 16-22 (SOLD OUT)

 - Max group size 12

-- Water temperature in February is between 22oC and 24oC
+- Water temperature is between 22oC and 24oC, in February and 24oC and 27oC in November

-- Everything is included except transport to Great Guana Cay, plus any additional items or activities you wish to participate in
+- Everything is included except transport to and from Great Guana Cay, dinner on one evening, and lunch on two days, plus any additional items or activities you wish to participate in

 - You will need to fly to Marsh Harbour International airport (flights from Europe usually between £650-£1000)